 The DuPage County Forest Preserve District, the Illinois Department of Natural Resources (IDNR) and the University of Illinois Natural History Survey (INHS) have teamed up on a research and monitoring project of sport fish populations on the West Branch of the DuPage River.
 A large-scale Superfund clean-up and stream bed reconstruction on the West Branch of the DuPage River was recently completed.
 This area is where researchers will monitor, investigate and assess the recovery of sport fish populations in a restored urban stream, highlighting the potential for a quality urban stream fishery in the Chicago suburbs.
 As human populations urbanize, identifying and providing angling opportunities in densely populated urban areas has become an important component of fisheries management.

-As the first steps in this project, F-69-R project personnel from the Jake Wolf Fish Hatchery stocked approximately 100 adult smallmouth bass (approximately 4-5 lbs each) in two locations on the West Branch of the DuPage River on May 30, 2012, and on October 9, 2012, IDNR personnel stocked 126 smallmouth bass, approximately 3.5 – 4 pounds in size, at two sites on The Des Plaines River at Riverside.
+As the first steps in this project, F-69-R project personnel from the Jake Wolf Fish Hatchery stocked approximately 100 adult smallmouth bass (approximately 4-5 lbs each) in two locations on the West Branch of the DuPage River in Spring 2012, and in Fall 2012, IDNR personnel stocked 126 smallmouth bass, approximately 3.5 – 4 pounds in size, at two sites on The Des Plaines River at Riverside.
 These fish are identifiable to researchers and anglers by the presence of an external "Floy Tag" that, when captured by researchers, managers or the angling public, will provide important information about movement patterns, habitat use, and overall population size.
 Over the next several years, researchers at the INHS will use this data to investigate factors that affect the quality of sport fishing in urban streams and recommend management actions to enhance fishing opportunities in the area.
-Read more about this program here.

 Project Title: Sport Fish Population and Sport Fishing Metric